Wild Goose Festival FAQs

 Rain gear.
 A chair (chairs are not provided at the Main Stage lawn area).
-Bug spray, sunblock, a flash light, your Swiss Army knife, a corkscrew, your coffee mug and your water bottle.
+Bug spray, sunblock, a flashlight, your Swiss Army knife, a corkscrew, your coffee mug and your water bottle.
 An umbrella for shade.
 A video camera.
 Any other comforts you can think of.
-There will be food vendors, and you can get coffee, breakfast rolls, ice, and general supplies at the campground store.
+Click here for a list of Food Vendors.

 How can I plan my time at the festival?

 Don’t wait until you arrive to start planning.
 And realize you won’t be able to see everything.
 As the festival date gets closer we’ll have an index you can search for performers, presenters, and session/performance times.
 We recommend combing through that as early as possible, rather than waiting until you’re onsite, when everything is happening at once!

 Anything else I can do to prepare?

 Yes, glad you asked!

 We would love for you to think of the stories of your life and be ready to share one or more with us.
 Think through your story, even rehearse it.
 There will be several opportunities to tell your story – to an audience, and/or to our video cameras, located about 100 yards into the campground on the main road, next to the Art Studio tent.

 One of our goals is to make the festival a more participatory event.
 Co-Creation is what we call it.
 There will be events where you may do more than sit in a seat and watch someone on stage.
 And we’d like you to think ahead about bringing stuff with you – to create art, to decorate your campsite or to help decorate the paths and roads in the campground.
 How can you help make this a more festive event?
 How can you participate as a Co-Creator?